AndreaCostanzo1/SocketConnection/README.md

 ![GitHub issues](https://img.shields.io/github/issues/AndreaCostanzo1/SocketConnection)

-A socket-based encrypted communication protocol developed for the project of Software Engineering I at Polimi.
+A socket-based encrypted:closed_lock_with_key: communication protocol developed for the project of Software Engineering I at Polimi.
 This protocol encrypts data using the RSA algorithm with a public key of 2048 bits and keeps track of the connection status even without the need to send messages between hosts with the provided write methods.

-## Client-side
+## Client-side :computer:
 For what concern the client-side of the application its usage is pretty similar to a regular socket.
 ### Setup
 The connection is set up by giving the **IP address** and the  **port** on which we are supposed to reach the server.
 If the server is unreachable, the constructor will throw a **FailedToConnectException**.